freddiehaddad/fast-track-to-rust/src/enum.md

 The final change required is in `main`.
 Since `create_intervals` now returns a `Result`, we use a `match` expression to check if the operation was successful.
-In the case of an `Err`, since it’s unrecoverable, we print an error message and exit.
+In the case of an `Err`, since it's unrecoverable, we print an error message and exit.

 ```rust,noplayground